 What Happens if Dual Diagnosis Goes Untreated?

-As mentioned, one result for untreated comorbidity is self-medication.
+As mentioned, one result of untreated comorbidity is self-medication.
 This is a huge concern as many of those suffering from co-occurring disorders already self-medicate as a means of easing or combating certain symptoms.
 Unfortunately, this can result in addiction and tolerance.
-Here are a few others risks of going untreated:
+Here are a few other risks of going untreated:

 Getting the right treatment for co-occurring disorders can be a tough thing to do.
 We know that.
 The counselors and clinicians at The Oaks at La Paloma understand your daily struggle and know how difficult it can be to find the best way to manage your illnesses.
-Why wait any longer?
-Let us help.
-Call us today to learn more about comorbidity and how our team can best help you to embark on recovery.
+Call us today at 901-350-4575 to learn more about how our team can help you to embark on recovery.